Table of Contents

 The basic principle of leveling is to determine the horizontal line of sight with respect to which the vertical distances of the points below or above this line of sight are determined.
 However, certain errors in leveling may be encountered if proper measures are not adopted.

-There are mainly 5 types of errors in levelling.
+There are mainly 5 types of errors in leveling.
 They are:

 a.
 Imperfect Adjustment

-The error due to the imperfect adjustment of the instrument is one of the most common types of error in levelling.
+The error due to the imperfect adjustment of the instrument is one of the most common types of error in leveling.

-The levelling equipment must be properly adjusted before the readings are taken.
+The leveling equipment must be properly adjusted before the readings are taken.

 The temporary adjustment of the instrument is done such that the line of collimation is horizontal.

-When the adjustment is done properly, the line of collimation lies exactly parallel to the bubble axis of the instrument such that it becomes perfectly horizontal when the bubble is centred.
+When the adjustment is done properly, the line of collimation lies exactly parallel to the bubble axis of the instrument such that it becomes perfectly horizontal when the bubble is centered.

-On the other hand, when the instrument is not adjusted properly, the line of collimation is inclined even though the bubble is centred.
+On the other hand, when the instrument is not adjusted properly, the line of collimation is inclined even though the bubble is centered.
 Thus, errors may be encountered.